Grammarly Authorship: I Tested The Recently Updated AI Writing Tool

 Unlike most other AI detection tools, Grammarly Authorship is meant to be used by the writer, not a teacher assessing the writing later.
 Essentially, Grammarly Authorship acts as a beefed-up version of Google Doc’s “version history.”
 The tool tracks how long you spend in the document and how the writing originates: whether the user typed it or copied and pasted it.

-After using the tool for a week with various writing projects, I’m impressed overall.
+After reusing the tool for a week with various writing projects, I continue to be impressed.
 I see several potential beneficial uses for teachers and students, and unexpectedly, I find the tool useful for tracking how long I’ve spent working on a given writing project.
 (According to Grammarly Authorship, I’ve spent 22 minutes writing this story so far!)

 All that said, this is, sadly, not yet a panacea that will free instructors from AI-submitted work.
 Grammarly Authorship, although a definite step in the right direction, still has some of the same limitations of existing AI detection tools.